 Debt-Collector Firm Files For Bankruptcy Following Data Breach Costing Millions

-New York-based debt collection company Retrieval-Masters Creditors Bureau, Inc. has filed for bankruptcy due to a data leak.
+New York-based debt collection company Retrieval-Masters Creditors Bureau, Inc. has filed for bankruptcy due to a massive data breach.

 Following the leak, the legal obligation on the company to notify the 7 million affected by the data breach cost it $3.8 million.
 Another $400 000 was also spent on external IT consultants to determine the extent of the damage.